tomhig/dynamics-365-unified-operations-public/articles/fin-and-ops/imp-lifecycle/onboard.md

 ## LCS Implementation project workspace

-After you've purchased and activated a subscription to Finance and Operations, an **Implementation project** workspace is provisioned in LCS when the tenant administrator signs in for the first time.
-If you're a customer and require help to get started with LCS, see [Lifecycle Services for Finance and Operations customers](../../dev-itpro/lifecycle-services/lcs-works-lcs.md).
+After you have purchased and activated a subscription to Finance and Operations, an **Implementation project** workspace is provisioned in LCS when the tenant administrator signs in for the first time.
+If you are a customer and require help to get started with LCS, see [Lifecycle Services for Finance and Operations customers](../../dev-itpro/lifecycle-services/lcs-works-lcs.md).
 For a comprehensive overview of LCS, see [Overview of Lifecycle Services](../../dev-itpro/lifecycle-services/lcs-works-lcs.md).

 ## FastTrack onboarding services